YoniLabell/GitHub-Security-Automation/README.md

 This Python script is designed to manage various aspects of a GitHub repository, including listing contributors, checking for the existence of specific files (`SECURITY.md`, issue templates), examining repository settings, and listing GitHub Actions workflows.
 It also allows for the retrieval of branch protection settings for a specified branch.
+# Repository Access Control Best Practices

+## Principle of Least Privilege (PoLP)

+Apply the Principle of Least Privilege to GitHub repositories to ensure users have the minimum access needed for their roles.
+This reduces risks like:

+- **Accidental Exposure**: Limits chances of sensitive data leaks.
+- **Malicious Attacks**: Decreases potential entry points for attackers.
+- **Unintended Changes**: Reduces risk of accidental code alterations.

+## GitHub Access Levels

+GitHub offers several access levels:

+- **Read**: View and fork the repository.
+- **Triage**: Manage issues and pull requests without code access.
+- **Write**: Contribute to the repository directly.
+- **Maintain**: Manage repository without full admin rights.
+- **Admin**: Full access to the repository, including settings and integrations.

+## Best Practices

+- Assign the **least amount of access** necessary.
+- Review and adjust permissions as needed.

+Remember, starting with minimal access and adjusting as necessary helps maintain security and integrity of your codebase.
 ## Prerequisites

 - Python 3.x